UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_21.md

 Let’s use a subset of the candy bars dataset to explain this concept further.

-`candy` has a column labelled `name` which has unique candy bar names.
+`candy` has a column labeled `name` which has unique candy bar names.

 ---